Skip to main contents

 A cap to an amazing trilogy, Nolan brings to bear many of the same standards of the past two movies - it fails to deliver on a few counts for me - mostly involving a few suspect plot points and some overly convenient plot devices.
 They did the unthinkable - they let Batman be happy.

-Artwork for Blade
+Artwork for Iron Man 2

 Score

-Artwork for Spider-Man
+Artwork for Aquaman

 Score

-Artwork for Watchmen
+Artwork for The Amazing Spider-Man

 Score